alastairreid/RelatedWork/_papers/levy:apsys:2017.md

 readings:
 - 2020-01-16
 series: "APSys'17"
-title: The Case for Writing a Kernel in Rust
+title: The case for writing a kernel in Rust
 url: https://doi.org/10.1145/3124680.3124717
 year: 2017
 topics: